vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 ## Reports

 In the **Reports** page, review security reports across all areas, assets, and workloads.
+Available reports depend on the security services you have access to.

 :::image type="content" source="./media/overview-defender-portal/reports-page.png" alt-text="Screenshot of the Reports page in the Microsoft Defender portal" lightbox="./media/overview-defender-portal/reports-page.png":::